-3.5.1 Fourier Series and Two Variable Calculus - Prof Chapman - 16 HT
+3.5.1 Fourier Series and Two Variable Calculus - Dr Capdeboscq - 16 HT

-The first half of these lectures introduce students to Fourier series, concentrating on their practical application rather than proofs of convergence.
+The first quarter of these lectures introduce students to Fourier series, concentrating on their practical application rather than proofs of convergence.
 The second half deals with scalar functions of two independent variables.
-Students will learn how to evaluate area and line integrals and how they are related via Green's theorem.
-They will also be introduced to the ideas of continuity and differentiability of two-variable functions and shown how classify critical points using Taylor's theorem.
+Students will learn how to evaluate area and line integrals and how they are related via Green's Theorem.
+They will also be introduced to the ideas of continuity and differentiability of two-variable functions and shown how to classify critical points using Taylor's Theorem.

-Students will be familiar with Fourier series and notionally aware of their convergence.
-They will know how to evaluate double integrals and integrals along curves in the plane and how these are linked.
-They will have a deeper appreciation of partial derivatives and their applications, for example in Taylor's theorem and optimisation.
+Students will be familiar with Fourier series and their applications and be notionally aware of their convergence.
+They will know how to evaluate double integrals and integrals along curves in the plane and how these are linked using Green's theorem.
+They will have a deeper appreciation of partial derivatives and their applications, for example in Taylor's Theorem and optimisation.

 Fourier series.
 Periodic, odd and even functions.
 Calculation of sine and cosine series.
 Simple applications, concentrating on imparting familiarity with the calculation of Fourier coefficients and the use of Fourier series.
 Issues of convergence addressed through example and special cases.
 [No attempt to state or prove convergence theorems, though students should be aware that convergence is linked to smoothness, referring to Maple exercises, e.g., exploring the Gibbs phenomenon.]

-(Jordan & Smith, 2nd or 3rd Edition, Chapter 26.
+(Jordan & Smith, 3rd Edition, Chapter 26.
 Kreyszig, Sections 10.1-10.4.)